 Chandrika Ravi is an Indian artist, born in Melbourne, Australia on the 5th of April 1989.

-In 2011, she was the first Indian to place in the state finals of Miss World Australia and shortly after that won the title of Miss Maxim India Runner Up 2012; also placing as a state finalist in Miss India Australia.
+In 2011, she was the first Indian to place in the state finals of Miss World Australia and shortly after that won the title of Miss Maxim India Runner Up 2012.
 She continues her passion for modelling with many endorsements and partnerships, being published in renowned international magazines and appearing in campaigns for Pretty Little Thing, Ciroc, Schwarzkopf and Beauty Blender to name a few.

 Chandrika began learning acting and dancing at the age of 3, undergoing extensive training in the classical Indian dance styles of Bharatanatyam, Kathak and Odissi, as well as Bollywood, Indian Folk Dance and Musical Theatre at The Temple of Fine Arts.
 She also studied Jazz, Ballet and Contemporary dance at The Australian National Youth Performing Arts Group.
 She graduated from the New York Film Academy with a diploma in ‘Acting for Film’ in 2012 and has also studied ‘English and Performing Arts’ at Murdoch University in Western Australia.

-Ambition, passion, drive, humility and her unique look have attracted many job prospects and wowed audiences around the globe.
-Through her achievements she has become a role model to Indian females everywhere, one of the biggest blessings she could ever ask for, instilling hope and determination that they too can break the mould!
+Ambition, passion, drive, humility and her unique look have attracted many opportunities in entertainment and wowed audiences around the globe.
+Through her achievements she has become a role model to young women and men of color everywhere, one of the biggest blessings she could ever ask for, instilling hope and determination that they too can break the mould!

-Chandrika aims to use her growing voice to advocate equality and rights for women and girls around the world, especially in India; along with being a spokesperson for mental illness and advocates to help break the taboos that surround it.
-She is also currently working with UNICEF India as an ambassador and various other NGO'S in India to bring relief to the needy.
+Chandrika uses her growing voice to advocate equality and rights for women and girls around the world, especially in India; along with being a spokesperson for mental illness and advocates to help break the taboos that surround it.
+She currently works with UNICEF India and various other NGO'S in India to help bring relief to the needy.